 Massages can be just as soothing for sore gums as they are for sore backs.
 To give your baby a gum massage, clean your hands thoroughly and use one finger to gently rub any tender spots.
 You can also use this same technique by massaging those areas with a small piece of wet gauze.

 2. Numb the Area With a Cool Spoon

-Before your baby's teeth push through his gums, you can help numb his pain with a common kitchen item.
+Before your baby's teeth push through their gums, you can help numb their pain with a common kitchen item.
 Simply chill a small spoon in the refrigerator (not the freezer), and gently apply the rounded part of the spoon to his gums.

 3. Use a Teething Ring